 Trees in the Largest Forest in New York

-The Adirondack Park is one of the largest boreal forests in the United States.
+Adirondack Park is one of the largest boreal forests in the United States.
 It is home to trees adapted to survive through long periods of freezing temperatures.
 They include pines, larches, and spruce trees.

 The distribution of arboreal life in the park varies based on the terrain in the area.
 In general, there are about 100 species of trees native to the Adirondacks region.
 Northern hardwood trees like sugar maple, yellow birch, and American birch cover up to 60% of the forest.
-Old-growth forests cover over 100,000 acres of land in the park.
+Old-growth forests cover more than 100,000 acres of land in the park.
 Other forest types include alpine, hardwood conifers, conifer swamps, and mountain conifers.

 Adirondack Park is the largest protected area in the United States.
 It is known for its diverse and rugged landscapes like mountains, forests, lakes, and wetlands.
 But more importantly, the large preserve protects several plants and animal life, including many that are considered endangered and threatened in other parts of the country.
 Some of these species include the dwarf wedge mussel, the eastern wolf, and the spruce goose.